-Autism is the fastest-growing developmental disability, now affecting 1 in 54 American children, according to the Centers for Disease Control (2020).
+Autism is the fastest-growing developmental disability, now affecting 1 in 36 children, according to the Centers for Disease Control and Prevention (2020).

 Autism Spectrum Disorders (ASD) have become a focus of attention for the general public, families and schools.
 There is growing interest in understanding ASD; developing education programs and supports; and providing opportunities for inclusion of individuals with ASD into their communities.